 The Company is a member of American Oncology Network, LLC, which is treated as a partnership for U.S. federal and certain state and local income taxes.
 As a partnership, American Oncology Network, LLC is not subject to U.S. federal and certain state and local income taxes.
-Any taxable income or loss generated by American Oncology Network, LLC is passed through to and included in the taxable income or loss of its members, including the Company, on a pro-rata basis.
+Any taxable income or loss generated by American Oncology Network, LLC is passed through to and included in the taxable income or loss of its members, including the Company.